-Google can generate a variety of Actions based on web content that you provide, without any coding required on your part.
+Google can generate a variety of Actions based on web content that you provide.
 Refer to the following list of supported content types to learn about creating Actions for each type:

 Users who ask the Google Assistant for information on a topic can receive your FAQ content to give them the best answers.
 Create markup for your FAQ content and we can auto-generate an Action with your information.

 For information on FAQ Actions built with markup, see the FAQ Action documentation.